CityOfPhiladelphia/simplehmis/README.md

     pip install -r requirements.txt

-Next, set up the database and initialize the data.
+These next commands will set up the database and initialize the data.
 If you are setting up a test or development instance, the default database connection settings should be sufficient (using [SQLite](https://www.sqlite.org/)).
 For production (or near-production staging) environments, create your database and set an environment variabled named `DATABASE_URL` to a [connection string](https://github.com/kennethreitz/dj-database-url#url-schema) for that database.

 Install the schema and initial data into your database: